V8 Hotstox: 2003–present

-Currently, the Hotstox – having reverted to the original name – are enjoying a resurgence.
-Car numbers are topping thirty on a regular basis and a tighter grip on the organisation and regulations are helping the formula to grow.
-If there can be any lessons learned from doing the research on the history of the Hotstox it is that with proper organisation and a willingness to listen to the drivers, the formula can flourish.
-It very nearly failed, and more than a few people have tried to take more than they have given.
+Currently, the Hotstox – having reverted to the original name – have seen increased participation, with car numbers regularly reaching thirty.
+Improved organisation and regulation have contributed to the formula's continued development.

-With so many drivers having moved on from Hotstox to have excellent careers in F1, it has proved to be a highly successful training ground.
+Hotstox can be considered a training ground for drivers, with many drivers having progressed from Hotstox to careers in F1.
 Frankie Wainman has said on more than one occasion that the Hotstox should be treated as a stepping-stone from Ministox to F1.

-The Hotstox celebrated 25 years in 2009, not bad for a formula that someone once labelled 'a bunch of enthusiastic triers'.
+The Hotstox celebrated 25 years in 2009.

 In 2013 Chris Bracher made history in the formula when he won his fourth consecutive World Championship at Coventry.
 Bracher started outside row 10; a gruelling race saw the lead change hands on 5 occasions to 5 different drivers; early leaders Kevin Stuchbury, Craig Smith and Sam Mee all fell by the wayside; leaving Darren Cottrill and Bracher to fight it out.
 Bracher taking the lead just a handful of laps left to run.
 World Final night also saw celebration for long serving driver Bryan Andrew, who in 2013 completed his 25th anniversary in the formula.
 Bryan is still racing and continues to mix it; picking up race wins along the way.

 2014 – 30th anniversary season

 2014 saw the formula keep going from strength to strength; more new drivers and new cars appearing along with a host of different drivers doing the winning.
-The formula also returns to two tracks which have not featured the formula for a number of years (Mildenhall and King's Lynn) The first part of the season will be much remembered for Phoebe Wainman (Daughter of Frankie Wainman Junior) meteoric rise to the top of the formula, picking up wins and points wherever she raced; Miss Wainman currently leads the National Points – the first ever women to do so in an adult; national formula.
+The formula also returns to two tracks which haven't featured the formula for a number of years (Mildenhall and King's Lynn) The first part of the season will be remembered for Phoebe Wainman (daughter of Frankie Wainman Junior) achieved notable results early in the season, accumulating wins and points and becoming the first woman to lead the National Points standings in an adult national formula.
 Hayley Williams also impressed in the first part of the season; Hayley making history when she won the feature final race at Birmingham 26 April – the first ever lady to win a final in the V8 Hotstox since the formula started.
 The win was also the first Final Hayley won in her Stock Car career after previously racing the National Ministox.